-Choosing a solar company is a process.
-There are a plethora of solar companies, and the differences in these companies can sometimes be difficult to determine.
+There are a plethora of solar installation companies, and the differences in these companies can sometimes be difficult to determine.
 One of the major differences between competing solar companies is the different types and brands used for each aspect of the solar installation; from solar panels to inverters and kinds of backup options.

-Getting the most out of the search for the best solar company means looking at the installer and the work they have done.
-However, it also helps to compare the products they offer.
+Getting the most out of the search for the best solar company means vetting the installer and their work.
+It also requires an apple to apple comparison of the products each company offers.

-Other factors come into play when looking at customer ratings than how many stars the company has.
-Knowing these factors make finding a solar company to invest in an easy process.
+Other factors come into play when reviewing customer ratings than how many stars the company has.
+Knowing these factors makes finding a solar company to invest in an easy process.

-The best solar company to invest in will do a quality solar panel installation, give a fair deal, and continue to take care of their customers after the installation.
+The best solar companies to buy from use quality solar panel installations, offer competitive bids, and continue to take care of their customers after the installation.
 Although most solar companies promise these things, it isn’t always the case.
-Knowing how to compare a solar company solves this issue.
+Knowing how to compare solar companies can solve this problem.